filippogambarota/slides/index.md

-# Repository
+# Filippo Gambarota's Materials

 This repository is a collections of my slides and talks.
-All presentations are written in `RMarkdown` using and rendered in `html` or in `pdf`.
+All presentations are written in `RMarkdown` using and rendered in `html/pdf` or with `Google Slides`

 # Slides